 |Indesit washing machine repair||0344 822 4224||Book your visit from Indesit|

-Alternatively, if you don’t have one of these washing machine models, it’s still possible to find a cheap and reliable repairman:
+If you don’t have one of these washing machine models, it’s still possible to find a cheap and reliable repairman instead.
+Here is some advice on how to find a good repairman.

 - Ask friends and family: The first place to start looking is amongst friends and family.
 Although, it is important to stress that choosing someone who is a friend of a friend or cheap but not a professional could be money thrown away.